uwcartlab/webmapping/Chapter05/readme.md

 ### I. Adapting Additional Interaction Examples

-With what you have learned the past two chapters, you should have the tools to adapt examples and solutions of additional interaction operators for your Leaflet lab.
-This final lesson provides some general strategies and examples for implementing the remaining work operators Leaflet.
-This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are required for Activity 6 and thus your Leaflet lab assignment.
+With what you have learned the past two chapters, you should have the tools to adapt examples and solutions of additional interaction operators.
+This final lesson provides some general strategies and examples for implementing the remaining work operators in Leaflet.
+This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are required for Activity 6.

 ### II.
 Reexpress

 ***Reexpress*** sets or changes the visual isomorph used to display the mapped data.
-In the context of the Leaflet lab, this could involve allowing the user to change the visual variable, for instance using symbol _color value_ instead of _size_.
+This could involve allowing the user to change the visual variable, for instance using symbol _color value_ instead of _size_.
 A more common use of _reexpress_ for interactive web maps is toggling among thematic map types, for instance between a proportional symbol and choropleth map if you mapped enumerated data.

 The Leaflet website includes an _[Interactive Choropleth Map](http://leafletjs.com/examples/choropleth.html)_ tutorial, allowing you to adapt the sample code to your GeoJSON data (e.g., Figure 4.1).
 If you implement a choropleth map, you will need to link your GeoJSON attributes to a polygon dataset.
 Leaflet choropleth maps generally are not recommended for small cartographic scales (i.e., when "zoomed out") because of the area distortion imposed by the Web Mercator projection.